Motor Fuel Taxes

 States have considered a few options to fix this problem:

 - Tie the gas tax rate to inflation or population.
 In 2013, Maryland raised its gas tax rate to 27 cents and indexed future increases to the consumer price level.
-As a result, the state’s per gallon rate increased roughly 7 cents since then.
+As a result, the state’s per gallon rate has increased 7 cents since then.
 The rate will continue to slowly increase as long as consumer prices go up.
 Michigan’s rate will also become tied to inflation in 2022.
 Massachusetts tied its rate to inflation in 2013, but the state’s voters repealed the reform in a 2014 ballot initiative.
 These automatic rate increases help states maintain gas tax revenue as the number of gallons purchased declines.
 Some states are now experimenting with other gas tax formulas that would have similar effects: North Carolina uses inflation and population, while Georgia uses inflation and fuel-efficiency standards.

 - Use another revenue source.
 In 2013, Virginia lowered its gas tax and increased its general sales tax from 5 percent to 5.3 percent (on all taxed goods) and dedicated the new revenues to transportation funding.

 - Tax miles traveled instead of gasoline.
 Both California and Oregon are running pilot programs that tax certain driver’s vehicle miles traveled (VMT) instead of gasoline purchased.
 The US Department of Transportation is also providing funding for additional VMT studies in several other states.
 The hope is that VMT taxes will provide a more stable tax base as drivers continue purchasing more fuel-efficient cars.
 However, there are administrative challenges in measuring VMT, and governments would still need to set tax rates high enough to produce the desired amount of revenue.